Individuals are eligible for admission to St. Ambrose University as a freshman if they meet the following requirements:

 Applicants who don't meet the minimum criteria for either category above may petition the Admissions Standards Committee.
 More information on this process is available from the Admissions Office.

-All undergraduate students are required to have on file in the Office of Health Services a properly completed health form.
-This information is confidential and is available only to the Director of Health Services.
+All undergraduate students are required to have on file in the Health Services Office a properly completed health form.
+This information is confidential and available only to the Director of Health Services.
 Release of any health information requires the student's signature.
 This form is available on the Health Services website.